 The command-line options and system variables in the following list relate to the binary log.
 Section 2.6.4, “Binary Logging Options and Variables”, provides more detailed information about options and variables relating to binary logging.
 For additional general information about the binary log, see The Binary Log.

-binlog-ignore-db: Tells the master that updates to the given database should not be logged to the binary log
+binlog-ignore-db: Tells source that updates to given database should not be written to binary log.

-binlog_rotate_encryption_master_key_at_startup: Rotate the binary log master key at server startup
+binlog_rotate_encryption_master_key_at_startup: Rotate binary log master key at server startup.

-Binlog_cache_disk_use: Number of transactions that used a temporary file instead of the binary log cache
+Binlog_cache_disk_use: Number of transactions which used temporary file instead of binary log cache.

-binlog_cache_size: Size of the cache to hold the SQL statements for the binary log during a transaction
+binlog_cache_size: Size of cache to hold SQL statements for binary log during transaction.

-Binlog_cache_use: Number of transactions that used the temporary binary log cache
+Binlog_cache_use: Number of transactions that used temporary binary log cache.

 binlog_direct_non_transactional_updates: Causes updates using statement format to nontransactional engines to be written directly to binary log.
 See documentation before using.

-binlog_group_commit_sync_delay: Sets the number of microseconds to wait before synchronizing transactions to disk
+binlog_group_commit_sync_delay: Sets number of microseconds to wait before synchronizing transactions to disk.

-binlog_group_commit_sync_no_delay_count: Sets the maximum number of transactions to wait for before aborting the current delay specified by binlog_group_commit_sync_delay
+binlog_group_commit_sync_no_delay_count: Sets maximum number of transactions to wait for before aborting current delay specified by binlog_group_commit_sync_delay.

-binlog_row_metadata: Configures the amount of table related metadata binary logged when using row-based logging.
+binlog_row_metadata: Whether to record all or only minimal table related metadata to binary log when using row-based logging.

 binlog_row_value_options: Enables binary logging of partial JSON updates for row-based replication.

 binlog_rows_query_log_events: When enabled, enables logging of rows query log events when using row-based logging.
 Disabled by default.
-Do not enable when producing logs for pre-5.6 slaves/readers.
+Do not enable when producing logs for pre-5.6 replicas/readers.

-Binlog_stmt_cache_disk_use: Number of nontransactional statements that used a temporary file instead of the binary log statement cache
+Binlog_stmt_cache_disk_use: Number of nontransactional statements that used temporary file instead of binary log statement cache.

-binlog_stmt_cache_size: Size of the cache to hold nontransactional statements for the binary log during a transaction
+binlog_stmt_cache_size: Size of cache to hold nontransactional statements for binary log during transaction.

-Binlog_stmt_cache_use: Number of statements that used the temporary binary log statement cache
+Binlog_stmt_cache_use: Number of statements that used temporary binary log statement cache.

-binlog_transaction_dependency_tracking: Source of dependency information (commit timestamps or transaction write sets) from which to assess which transactions can be executed in parallel by slave's multithreaded applier.
+binlog_transaction_dependency_tracking: Source of dependency information (commit timestamps or transaction write sets) from which to assess which transactions can be executed in parallel by replica's multithreaded applier.

 binlog_transaction_dependency_history_size: Number of row hashes kept for looking up transaction that last updated some row.

-log_bin_use_v1_row_events: Shows whether server is using version 1 binary log row events
+log_bin_use_v1_row_events: Whether server is using version 1 binary log row events.

-log_slave_updates: Whether the slave should log the updates performed by its SQL thread to its own binary log.
-Read-only; set using the --log-slave-updates server option.
+log_slave_updates: Whether replica should log updates performed by its replication SQL thread to its own binary log.

-master-verify-checksum: Cause master to examine checksums when reading from the binary log
+master_verify_checksum: Cause source to examine checksums when reading from binary log.

-max_binlog_cache_size: Can be used to restrict the total size used to cache a multi-statement transaction
+max_binlog_cache_size: Can be used to restrict total size used to cache multi-statement transaction.

-max_binlog_size: Binary log will be rotated automatically when size exceeds this value
+max_binlog_size: Binary log is rotated automatically when size exceeds this value.

-max_binlog_stmt_cache_size: Can be used to restrict the total size used to cache all nontransactional statements during a transaction
+max_binlog_stmt_cache_size: Can be used to restrict total size used to cache all nontransactional statements during transaction.

-slave-sql-verify-checksum: Cause slave to examine checksums when reading from the relay log
+slave-sql-verify-checksum: Cause replica to examine checksums when reading from relay log.

-slave_sql_verify_checksum: Cause slave to examine checksums when reading from relay log
+slave_sql_verify_checksum: Cause replica to examine checksums when reading from relay log.

 For a listing of all command-line options, system and status variables used with mysqld, see Server Option, System Variable, and Status Variable Reference.